carbon-language/carbon-lang/flang/documentation/Calls.md

 by semantics when they do have a visible external interface, but must be compiled as if all calls to them were through the implicit interface.

+Internal and module procedures that are ever passed as arguments &/or used as targets of procedure pointers are also potentially at risk of being called through internal interfaces.

-Procedures that can be called via an implicit interface should respect the naming conventions and ABI, if any, used for Fortran '77 programs on the target architecture, so that portable libraries can be compiled and used by distinct implementations (and versions of implementations) of Fortran.
+Procedures that can be called via an implicit interface should respect the naming conventions (when not internal or module) and legacy ABI (if any) used for Fortran '77 programs on the target architecture, so that portable libraries can be compiled and used by distinct implementations (and their versions) of Fortran.

 Note that functions with implicit interfaces still have known result